 The previous Michigan slip and fall law allowed property owners to avoid any responsibility to the innocent people whom they invited onto their property and who subsequently suffered serious injuries from dangerous conditions on the land.

 These two cases help put an end to that.
-No longer can property owners avoid any legal responsibility by blaming slip and fall victims for not avoiding dangerous conditions and hidden dangers that they knew nothing about.
+No longer can property owners avoid any legal responsibility by blaming injured victims for not avoiding dangerous conditions and hidden dangers that they knew nothing about.

 The Michigan Supreme Court’s ruling in Kandil-Elsayed vs. F&E Oil, Inc., and Pinsky vs. Kroger Company of Michigan means Michigan will no longer be a dangerous outlier from the rest of the nation.
 This ruling reinstates the public policy of requiring property owners to take reasonable steps to keep people safe.